-For a numerical query $f$, $\epsilon$-DP can be reached via noise addition, that is, by computing $\kappa(x)=f(x)+N$, where $N$ stands for noise.
+For a numerical query $f$, $\epsilon$-DP can be achieved through noise addition, that is, by computing $\kappa(x)=f(x)+N$, where $N$ stands for noise.
 Typically, the Laplace noise distribution is used.
-The amount of noise that needs to be added is inversely proportional to $\epsilon$ (smaller $\epsilon$ means greater privacy and thus requires more noise) and directly proportional to the sensitivity of the query function $f$ (variability between neighbor data sets), that is, $\Delta_f= \max_{D_1,D_2 \in {\mathcal D}} ||f(D_1) - f(D_2)||_1$, where $D_1$ and $D_2$ are two data sets differing in one record and $\mathcal D$ is the collection of data sets on which $f$ can be evaluated.
+The amount of noise that must be added is inversely proportional to $\epsilon$ (smaller $\epsilon$ means greater privacy and thus requires more noise) and directly proportional to the sensitivity of the query function $f$ (variability between neighbor data sets), that is, $\Delta_f= \max_{D_1,D_2 \in {\mathcal D}} ||f(D_1) - f(D_2)||_1$, where $D_1$ and $D_2$ are two data sets that differ in one record, and $\mathcal D$ is the collection of data sets on which $f$ can be evaluated.
 For non-numerical queries, the exponential mechanism~\cite{mcsherry2007mechanism} is typically used.
-This mechanism selects outputs with a probability proportional to the exponent of the utility of the outputs, ensuring that more ``useful'' results are more likely, while still protecting privacy.
+This mechanism selects outputs with a probability proportional to an exponential function of the utility of the outputs, ensuring that more ``useful'' results are more likely, while still protecting privacy.

 DP has some interesting properties: \begin{itemize} \item {\em Immunity to post-processing}.
 If a function $f$ provides $\epsilon$-DP, then any function $g$, applied to the output of $f$, also preserves $\epsilon$-DP. \item {\em Sequential composition}.
 Let $\kappa_{1}$ be a randomized function that satisfies $\epsilon_{1}$-DP and $\kappa_{2}$ a randomized function that satisfies $\epsilon_{2}$-DP.
 Then, any deterministic function of $(\kappa_{1},\kappa_{2})$ satisfies $(\epsilon_{1}+\epsilon_{2})$-DP.